Ari Gameplays: Career

+In September 2019, she was a luxury guest at Liga VIVA E-Sports Dota 2 tournament in La Paz, Bolivia.
+In September 2020, after suffering a ban on Twitch, she migrated to Facebook Gaming.
+In August 2021, she participated in Tortillaland, a Minecraft content series hosted by AuronPlay.
+On September 10, 2021, she returned to Twitch.

 In April 2022, he participated in the Cero Albañiles construction-free Fortnite content series, hosted by TheGrefg.
 In June 2022, she was invited to the La Velada del Año 2 boxing event hosted by Ibai Llanos, where she became champion.
 That same month she also presented a limited clothing collection together with El Rubius, under the name of MadKat X Ari Gameplays, and appeared in the third edition of the Dame la Pasta Twitch event, hosted by Ibai Llanos.
 In July 2022, she launched her own clothing collection in collaboration with Shein company.
 In August 2022, she participated in Tortillaland 2 sequel.
 In October 2022, she was announced as the face of Razer's Kraken Kitty V2 Pro headset.